How to Develop Quick Decision Making Skills for Success

 In boxing you don’t just have to be quick on your feet, you have to think quick on your feet.
 Should you block your opponent?
 Duck a punch?
 What’s your next best move?
 What combination should you use?
 Which direction do you want to move?

 Whether it be boxing or anything else, life is full of decisions, and sometimes you have to make them fast.
-The problem is, quick decisions are often based on emotion, leading you to make choices that aren’t the best.
+The problem is, quick, impulsive decisions are often based on emotion, leading you to make choices that aren’t the best.
 It’s important to learn how to make quick yet logical decisions to Become Unstoppable.
 Here’s how:

 Set Clear Goals

 Here’s an example: When you’re going into a boxing match, your intent is obviously to win.
 But that’s a broad goal, isn’t it?
 You need to narrow down your objective based upon your opponent.
 Each opponent has different strengths and weaknesses.
 If your opponent is known to throw quick punches, your goal is going to be to block or dodge.
 If your opponent is known for being weak on defense, you’re going to want to go hard on offense.
 Ultimately, it's understanding your opponent that will give you the edge as a quick decision maker.

 Unfortunately, we don’t always have the luxury of planning ahead in life.
 That’s why we talk about how to be an observer further down in this article.
 Being an observer will help you to create goals and make quick decisions on the fly.